MargotBelot/PapyrusVision/docs/COMPLETE_PROJECT_DOCUMENTATION.md

 ## 1. Executive Summary

-PapyrusNU represents a successful application of modern AI technology to cultural heritage preservation.
+PapyrusVision represents a successful application of modern AI technology to cultural heritage preservation.
 The project demonstrates how computer vision can revolutionize Egyptological research by automating the detection and analysis of hieroglyphic signs.

 ### 1.1 Key Achievements